phildavis17/writing/fizzbuzz/FizzBuzz.md

       return str(n)
 ```

+This is a pretty popular approach to FizzBuzz.
+It works, it reasonably tidy, and it's intuitive.
+These are all good qualities, but what can we do differently?

-### If, with flag variables
+### `if`, with flag variables

-As you can see below, this leaves us with some *exceptionally* readable if statements.
+What if we stored the outcome of our divisibility check in variables, rather than doing the math inside the `if` statements?
+With the right names, we could write some *exceptionally* readable if statements.

 ```python
 def fizzbuzz_if_with_flags(n: int) -> str: